robertocamp/gd9-infrastructure/README.kube-prom-stack.md

 Events:  <none>
 ```
 ### node exporter
+- The Node Exporter is a component of the Prometheus system that exposes hardware and OS metrics, such as disk I/O statistics, CPU load, memory, etc
 - in order for Prometheus to work with node-exporter, we must integrate IRSA configuation so that the Prometheus service account can access AWS EC2 API
+- The Prometheus Node Exporter is designed to run as a DaemonSet in Kubernetes, which means that it deploys a pod on every node in your cluster
+- the Node Exporter component of the kube-prometheus-stack does not typically require an IAM Role for Service Account (IRSA).
+- The Node Exporter works by exposing metrics from the underlying host, such as CPU usage, disk IO, network statistics, and so forth.
+- It obtains these metrics directly from the Linux kernel (from files in directories like /proc and /sys) rather than by making API calls to external services, so it does not need AWS IAM credentials
+#### node exporter checkout
+- *node exporter will not show up in `get pods`:*  `kubectl -n monitoring get ds`
+  + The output will show you the number of desired pods (which should be equal to the number of nodes) and the current status of the pods.
+- `kubectl -n monitoring get pods -l jobLabel=node-exporter`
+- `kubectl -n monitoring logs -l jobLabel=node-exporter`
+  + This command shows the logs of the pods, which can be helpful for troubleshooting if anything goes wrong.
+- **check Prometheus targets** :

 ### Grafana
 - enable grafana defaults in values.yml
 - run helm template command